scikit-shapes/scikit-shapes/docs/user_guide/3_multiple_shapes/a_registration/rigid_deformation.md

 $$\text{Morph}(X_i) = \bar{X} + R (X_i - \bar{X}) + t$$

 - In 2D, the rotation is determined by an angle $\theta$ and the rotation matrix is $R = \begin{pmatrix} \cos \theta & - \sin \theta \\ \sin \theta & \cos \theta \end{pmatrix}$
-- In 3D, the rotation is represented by three Euler angles $(\theta, \phi, \psi)$, representing a sequence of rotations around axis.
+- In 3D, the rotation is represented by three Euler angles $(\psi, \theta, \phi)$, representing a sequence of rotations around axis.
 See the [Wikipedia entry](https://en.wikipedia.org/wiki/Euler_angles) to get more information about Euler angles.

 ## Code